YiwenChenXXX/GatorPath-UF/README.md

 - **Hybrid recommendation**: content-based scoring + risk-aware adjustment + path constraints to suggest courses, multi-semester plans, and external learning resources.
 - **People, labs, and ecosystem**: structured information on DS-related faculty, labs, student organizations, and spaces to help students identify potential mentors and opportunities.

-The first version is now UF-specific and currently focuses on the Data Science major and its ecosystem, but the framework is designed so that the curriculum graph and policies can be swapped out to support other universities and majors in the future.
+The first version is currently UF-specific and focuses on the Data Science major and its ecosystem, but the framework is designed so that the curriculum graph and policies can be swapped out to support other universities and majors in the future.

 ## Project Timeline